microsoft/TeamsMsiOverride/README.md

 # Teams MSI Override
+> [!IMPORTANT]
+> Microsoft Teams is in the process of transitioning to the New Teams desktop client.
+The New Teams desktop client uses a completely different installation process which these scripts will not support.
+> These scripts will therefore not be needed once the transition to the New Teams desktop client is complete, and this repository will be removed at that time.

 Microsoft Teams supports installation through an MSI installer, referred to as the Teams Machine-Wide Installer.
 This installer is used by Microsoft Office to install Teams or may be used by organizations installing Teams through a deployment package.

 The Teams Machine-Wide Installer does not normally get updated, and per-user instances of Teams installed into a user's profile will normally not be affected by changes to the Teams-Machine-Wide Installer.